praisetompane/computation_and_information/README.md

 unpack computer science¹ and its relation to mathematics in layman's terms.

-**Disclaimer**: This is an ongoing and incomplete project to unpack these concepts.
+**Disclaimer**: This is an ongoing and incomplete project to unpack these concepts and serve as distributed memory.

 # Mathematics and Computer Science
 ![image info](./mathematics_and_computer_science.svg)